Frequently Asked Questions

 What are the different feed tabs?

-Your home feed has four tabs: For You surfaces stories based on your favorite characters and fandoms; Following shows stories from people you follow; Thoughts shows only thoughts from people you follow; and Newest shows the most recently published stories and chapters across the platform.
+Your home feed has five tabs: For You surfaces stories based on your favorite characters and fandoms; Following shows stories from people you follow, including content they’ve Reprosed; Trending ranks stories, idols, and groups by engagement (filtered by Daily, Weekly, Monthly, or Yearly); Thoughts shows only thoughts from people you follow; and Newest shows the most recently published stories and chapters across the platform.

 Polls